michalorman/spring-rest-archetype/README.md

 The webapp module is a place where all application configuration files are stored (``web.xml``, Spring, DB and logger configuration).

-The functional tests module is a place, as a name says, functional tests go.
-It is my personal preference instead of simulating container I like to run all functional tests in a real container.
+The functional tests module is a place where, as a name says, functional tests go.
+It is my personal preference that instead of simulating container I like to run all functional tests in a real container.
 By default this module contains configuration for Jetty 6 and Tomcat 6 so you can run tests on those two containers.
 It is straight forward to add configuration for another container, check [Cargo plugin](http://cargo.codehaus.org/Maven2+plugin) for more details.